Fivell/policies/source/sections/17-data_integrity_policy.md

    improper alteration or destruction.
 3. Ensure that confidential data is stored in a manner that supports user access logs and automated monitoring for potential security incidents.
-4. Ensure Datica Customer Production Data is segmented and only accessible to Customers authorized to access data.
+4. Ensure Versionista Customer Production Data is segmented and only accessible to Customers authorized to access data.
-5. All Production Data at rest is stored on encrypted volumes using encryption keys managed by Datica.
+5. All Production Data at rest is stored on encrypted volumes using encryption keys managed by Versionista.
 Encryption at rest is ensured through the use of automated deployment scripts referenced in the [Configuration Management Policy](#9.-configuration-management-policy).
 6. Volume encryption keys and machines that generate volume encryption keys are